CMSSNU/ISR2016MuonAnalyzer/README.md

 2. Get ISR2016MuonAnalyzer

-   git pull --no-edit https://github.com/CMSSNU/ISR2016MuonAnalyzer CatAnalyzer_13TeV_v8-0-7.41
+   git pull --no-edit https://github.com/CMSSNU/ISR2016MuonAnalyzer master

 You may nead to set user.name.
 It is OK with any string.
     git config user.name ANYNAME